seward/cloudfs/README.md

 Cloudfs creates a virtual filesystem or block device on top of popular cloud storage services.
 This filesystem can only be accessed with cloudfs.
 It also supports transparent encryption and zlib compression.
-As of right now, I only have support for Amazon S3, but plan on adding others in the future.
+It currently supports Amazon S3 and Google Cloud Storage.

 Author